-In 1909 the five pin bowling ball was manufactured in Toronto for the first time.
-The five pin bowling ball was introduced in the market to cater the users having problems with ten pin bowling balls.
-The ten pin bowling balls required relatively more physical investment than a five pin bowling ball.
+In 1909 the five-pin bowling ball was manufactured in Toronto for the first time.
+The five-pin bowling ball was introduced in the market to cater to users having problems with ten-pin bowling balls.
+The ten-pin bowling balls required relatively more physical investment than a five-pin bowling ball.

-The main genuine guideline for five pin bowling balls is that there can’t be a metallic part to the bowling ball, driving a portion of the cover stock and manufactured creation components of ten pin bowling balls into the innovation for some advanced five pin bowling balls.
-Nonetheless, elastic bowling ball stay the overall name of the game for this Canadian strength.
+The main genuine guideline for five-pin bowling balls is that there can’t be a metallic part to the bowling ball, driving a portion of the cover stock and manufactured creation components of ten-pin bowling balls into the innovation for some advanced five-pin bowling balls.
+Nonetheless, the elastic bowling ball stays the overall name of the game for this Canadian strength.

-The construction of duckpin bowling ball is the same as that of five pin bowling ball.
-Duckpin bowling ball is designed with the same synthetic coverstock.
-Just like five pin bowling ball, it is constructed without drilling the finger holes.
+The construction of a duckpin bowling ball is the same as that of a five-pin bowling ball.
+The Duckpin bowling ball is designed with the same synthetic coverstock.
+Just like a five-pin bowling ball, it is constructed without drilling the finger holes.

-The size and weight of a duckpin bowling ball are also the same as that of a five pin bowling ball.
-The fact is that the duckpin bowling ball are often used in bowling alleys made for five pin bowling ball.
+The size and weight of a duckpin bowling ball are also the same as that of a five-pin bowling ball.
+The fact is that the duckpin bowling ball is often used in bowling alleys made for five-pin bowling balls.

-If we talk about the physical properties of duckpin bowling ball then their diameter should be between 4.75 to 5 inches.
-Where the weight of duckpin bowling ball vary between 3 pounds 6 ounces and 3 pounds 12 ounces.
-The size of a duckpin bowling ball is almost 60 percent smaller than a regular ten pin bowling ball.
+If we talk about the physical properties of duckpin bowling balls then their diameter should be between 4.75 to 5 inches.
+Where the weight of a duckpin bowling ball varies between 3 pounds 6 ounces and 3 pounds 12 ounces.
+The size of a duckpin bowling ball is almost 60 percent smaller than a regular ten-pin bowling ball.

-You can find duckpin bowling ball in the USA at arcades and entertainment centers.
-Also, in the places in the entire world where miniature ten pin bowling ball sport exist you can find a duckpin bowling ball easily.
+You can find duckpin bowling balls in the USA at arcades and entertainment centers.
+Also, in places in the entire world where miniature ten-pin bowling ball sports exist, you can find a duckpin bowling ball easily.

-One of the most unique, candlepin bowling ball is constructed lighter than any ten thin pins.
+One of the most unique, candlepin bowling balls is constructed lighter than any ten thin pins.
 A candlepin bowling ball can be made up of wood, rubber, plastic, or a mixture of these materials.
-You would find candlepin bowling ball as primary balls in the northeastern United States and Canadian maritime.
+You would find candlepin bowling balls as primary balls in the northeastern United States and Canadian maritime.

 A candlepin bowling ball weighs around 2 pounds 4 ounces and 2 pounds 7 ounces.
 If we talk about the size.
-Then the diameter of a candlepin bowling ball is about 4.5 inches that mean 0.5 inches smaller than a duckpin bowling ball.
+Then the diameter of a candlepin bowling ball is about 4.5 inches which means 0.5 inches smaller than a duckpin bowling ball.